Seojun-YOU/Seojun-YOU/README.md

 ## 💫 About Me:
 🎓 Interested in **Mathematics, Scientific Computing, and Programming**

-🧠 Focused on building strong theoretical foundations and practical implementation skills
+🧠 Focused on exploring the realm of mathematics and artificial intelligence

 ---
 ## 📐 Mathematics